1991 European Cup final

 The 1991 European Cup final was a football match held at the Stadio San Nicola in Bari, Italy, on 29 May 1991, that saw Red Star Belgrade of Yugoslavia defeat Marseille of France in a penalty shoot-out.
 After normal time and extra time could not separate the two sides, the match was to be decided on penalty kicks.
-Manuel Amoros's miss for the French side proved crucial, as Red Star held their nerve to win their first and, as of 2022, only European Cup.
+Manuel Amoros's miss for the French side proved crucial, as Red Star held their nerve to win their first European Cup title.
+As of 2025, this remains the last European Cup final that both clubs were making their debut appearances in the competition's final.